romenrg/romenrg.github.com/source/_posts/2016-11-15-the-programmer-bill-of-rights.markdown

 >But that’s not all of it.
 Usually, when an old-school command-and-control minded manager violates these rights, violates many of them, since they are all tightly-linked and it is all about mindset and company culture.

->In this particular case, this very manager was also forcing developers to use a three-year-outdated version of Netbeans as IDE, with no front-end support.
-And, by the way, he had also decided to forbid admin rights to programmers in their own machines...
+>In this particular case, this very manager was also forcing developers to use a three-year-outdated version of Netbeans as IDE, with no front-end support (significantly diminishing their productivity).
+And, by the way, he had also decided to forbid admin rights to programmers in their own machines (making their daily work absurdly complicated)...
 So you see, three basics at once.
 Not to mention that micro-management was also one of the company core values.
+The micro-manager used to interrupt programmers every hour to closely control their tasks, taking away all the autonomy and long-term vision from the developer.

 >If you find yourself in a case like this one, my advice cannot be clearer: there are many companies that will be glad to provide the tools you need to achieve the best results in your daily work, so don’t wait anymore, move on.
 No one should work for a tyrant like that.